mulesoft/data-weave-tutorial/src/main/docs/6 - Functions/6.2 - Lambdas/description.md

 ```
 ---

-> If a lambda is a value just like a String, why is there no output?
-(Hint: What does the JSON spec say about functions?)

-You may be wondering why the output was not 5.
+You may be wondering why the output was not 5 and in fact, why it is an error.
 Why didn’t the function execute and return 2 + 3?
 Remember that functions represent functionality and therefore so do lambdas.
 They don’t do anything unless you call them.
 The lambda never executes; it’s describing functionality, not executing it.
-Because of this, 5 is not passed to the writer, instead, DataWeave sends () -> 2 + 3 as a value (just like a String).
+Because of this, 5 is not passed to the writer, instead, DataWeave sends `() -> 2 + 3` as a value (just like a String).
 In turn, the writer tries to serialize it as JSON, but JSON does not support functions, hence the error.

 How would we get the script to return 5?
 Recall that in order to call functions you need to use the following syntax: